-- 1. Notes for each day will be made available to you on Easel.
-They are usually available the evening before the next day of class.
-If you want to print them out, please do so before class, not during class so you don't disrupt others.
-Please print them out using a small font to save paper. - 2.
+- 1. Notes for each day are available to you on Easel.
+If you want to print them out, please do so before class so you don't disrupt others. - 2.
 To be successful in this course, be prepared to spend at least two hours outside of class for every hour in class studying, reading, completing quizzes and homework, working on projects, and preparing for exams.
 This works out to about 9 hours a week.
 If you do not have this much time to dedicate to the course, you should take it some other semester when you can make that commitment. - 3.
-It is important that you check your e-mail regularly (everyday) because I occasionally give hints or corrections to homework assignments via e-mail.
+You must register for our course on Piazza and check it regularly.
+This is where you can ask questions and give help to others on homework, labs, and projects.
 This is also the best way to communicate with the class outside of the classroom. - 4.
-I expect every one of you to hold to the highest standard of personal conduct and integrity.
+Everyone is expected to hold to the highest standard of personal conduct and integrity.
 Cheating in all its forms is inconsistent with Christian faith and practice and will result in sanctions up to and including dismissal from the class with a failing grade.
 Homework assignments and quizzes are individual assignments and are to be completed individually.
 Only the projects can be written in pairs.
 It is considered cheating if you submit work performed by anyone but yourself.
+One thing that you should never do is give someone your source code to look at as this often leads to cheating.
 Come by during office hours (or we'll arrange a time) for assistance on assignments.
 Also take advantage of the tutor in 201 who will be available throughout the week. - 5.
 Please adhere to the dress code as spelled out in the Student Handbook.
-This includes (men) removing caps while in class.
+This includes men removing caps while in class.
 Please wear shoes to class (flip flops are OK). - 6.
 There is no food or drink permitted in the lab.
-This is expensive equipment and carpet that is easily spoiled by an accident. - 7.
+However, I will allow you to bring in a drink with a lid until we have a spill. - 7.
 Lab computers may be used during class to take notes and write programs.
-They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 8.
+They may not be used for any other purpose including email, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 8.
 Silence your phones, and put them away.
 It is very distracting to me and those around you when you text in class.